eufat/snapshell/README.md

 You can control the model used in two ways (priority order):

 1. CLI: pass `-m 'provider/model'` to `ss`.
-2. Environment: set `SNAPSHELL_OPENROUTER_MODEL` (for example `openai/gpt-oss-20b` or `groq/fast-model`).
+2. Environment: set `SNAPSHELL_OPENROUTER_MODEL` (for example `openai/gpt-oss-120b` or `groq/fast-model`).

-If neither is set, snapshell falls back to the built-in default `openai/gpt-oss-20b`.
+If neither is set, snapshell falls back to the built-in default `openai/gpt-oss-120b`.

-For the instant result, lowest-latency replies providers recommended are [Groq](https://openrouter.ai/provider/groq) or [Cerebras](https://openrouter.ai/provider/cerebras) when available, you can enforce this provider in Open Router: Settings > Account > Allowed Providers > Select a provider (also tick the 'Always enforce' checkbox)
+For the instant result, lowest-latency replies providers recommended are [Groq](https://openrouter.ai/provider/groq) and [Cerebras](https://openrouter.ai/provider/cerebras) when available, this provider use specialized inference hardware that can significantly speed up response times with 1K tokens/second.

+You can enforce this provider in Open Router: Settings > Account > Allowed Providers > Select a provider, you can select both [Groq](https://openrouter.ai/provider/groq) and [Cerebras](https://openrouter.ai/provider/cerebras).
+Also tick the 'Always enforce' checkbox.

 History
 -------